 - Uzun yol, geniş midir?
-Is the long road wide?

 Turkish generally places a comma after the subject.

-The emphasis is is stressed by the use of the verb to be suffix -dir
+Emphasis is stressed by the use of the verb to be suffix -dir

 Non-agreement of Turkish Adjectives

-Adjectives do not have to agree with the noun they describe in either number as in Spanish or gender as in French.
+Adjectives do not agree with the noun they describe in either number as in Spanish or gender as in French.